 CBD comes in many forms for pets, and new products are being offered on the market all the time.
 CBD oil is used directly by placing a recommended dose, a specific number of drops, under their tongue.
 CBD is also given to pets in the form of treats, either chewy treats, gummies, etc.

 Pets are much more sensitive to the effects of CBD oil than humans, due to their smaller size overall.
+They may also metabolize CBD differently than humans do.
 For this reason, it is important to use caution in determining the correct dose for your pet.

 The treats can be appealing and are formulated to deliver a specific dose of CBD to your pet.
 Nonetheless, the size of dogs or cats varies and it can be difficult to control how much CBD your pet ingests when eating these treats.
 The safest option is to dose the CBD oil directly to your pet, as you can control exactly how many drops they get and monitor the impact each dosage has on them.

 Always make sure to follow the instructions given on the product’s packaging regarding how much and how often to give your pet CBD oil.
-Vets cannot officially and legally recommend CBD oil for pets but it is good to consult them about any new products you are giving to your furry friends.
+Vets in some parts of the world may not be able to legally recommend CBD oil for pets but it is good to consult them about any new products you are giving to your furry friends.

 In conclusion, there are a few key differences between pet and human CBD oil: